FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Method

-Given a differentiable distance function $d$, the distance loss is: $\mathcal{L}_{d}(x, \bar{x}) = d(x, \bar{x})$.
-Allowing for flexibility in the choice of distance function allows us to tailor the explanations to the end-users' needs; we make the preferred notion of \emph{minimality} explicit through the choice of distance function.
+Allowing for flexibility in the choice of distance function allows us to tailor the explanations to the end-users' needs.
+We make the preferred notion of \emph{minimality} explicit through the choice of distance function.
+Given a differentiable distance function $d$, the distance loss is: